 Airlie has a wide range of dining options to suit all budgets and tastes.

 One of the most popular feeds can be had at ‘The Pub’ in the Airlie Beach hotel.
 Located on the Esplanade, overlooking the newly landscaped parklands and beach, this establishment features a bar and bistro with alfresco dining and live entertainment.

 An alternate option is the award-winning Fish D’Vine & the Rum Bar.
 Not only do they serve the area’s freshest seafood produce, they also stock over 500 rums, sourced from around the world.

-Another great seafood meal can be had at the Seafood Indulgence, who offer signature feasts for two or more people.
+Another great seafood meal can be had at the Seafood Indulgence, which offers signature feasts for two or more people.

 For something a little more highbrow try The Clipper Restaurant and Bar at Coral Sea Resort.
-Set against the backdrop of marvelous ocean view they offer a delicious five-course tasting menu at dinner.
+Set against the backdrop of a marvellous ocean view they offer a delicious five-course tasting menu at dinner.

 If you are on social media you can search through the #airlie or #airliebeach hashtags too.

 For those of you who do visit Airlie Beach please tag @BeachScenes2020 on any of the beach photos you post on Instagram.